-Providing Information On and Protecting Against Risks From Toxic Chemicals have found traces of PBB in mother's milk, the state health director director, said that 22 samples of milk taken from 26 nursing mothers in Michigan contained PBB, the substance that was identified as the cause of death for several thousand cattle in the state during 1973 and
+Preliminary scientific reports have found traces of PBB in mother's milk, the state health director revealed last week.

+Dr. Maurice Reizen, state health director, said that 22 samples of milk taken from 26 nursing mothers in Michigan contained PBB, the substance that was identified as the cause of death for several thousand cattle in the state during 1973 and is a fire-retardant chemical that was accidently mixed with cattle feed and sold to farmers in the lower peninsula.